What Is Breast Implant Revision?

 Breast Augmentation is one of the most commonly performed cosmetic plastic surgery procedures in Australia, with most patients getting excellent results and happy with their outcome for many years.
 Unfortunately, all breast implants have a limited lifespan of around 15-20 years and eventually need to be replaced.
 This is one of the single largest reasons that women opt for breast implant revision.

 Aside from this, the reasons for breast implant revision vary.
 Some problems and issues can be avoided through careful planning before initially having your implants inserted.
 Others issues are inevitable with the passage of time and eventual weakening of the implant.
+While revision surgery typically involves a breast implant exchange, some patients may wish to remove their implants altogether, known as an explant procedure.

 - Breast Implant Revision Benefits